mattallty/Caporal.js/README.md

   // the "return" command
-  .command('return', 'Return an order')
+  .command('return', 'Return an order') .argument('<order-id>', 'Order id')
-  // <kind> will be auto-magicaly autocompleted by providing the user with 3 choices .argument('<order-id>', 'Order id')
-  // enable auto-completion for <from-store> argument using a Promise .complete(function() {
+  // enable auto-completion for <order-id> argument using a Promise .complete(function() {
     return Promise.resolve(['#82792', '#71727', '#526Z52']);
   })
   .argument('<to-store>', 'Store id')
-  .option('--ask-change <other-kind-pizza>', 'Ask for other kind of pizza') .complete(function() {
+  .option('--ask-change <other-kind-pizza>', 'Ask for other kind of pizza')
+  // enable auto-completion for --ask-change option using a Promise .complete(function() {
     return Promise.resolve(["margherita", "hawaiian", "fredo"]);
   })